Selling a house with tenants

 Yes.
 In fact, selling a tenanted property may offer several benefits to both you and the new owner.

 Selling a property with tenants will mean no costly vacant period for you or the new landlord.
-You can keep receiving the rental income right up to the day of completion.
-The new landlord can receive rental income right from the first day of property ownership.
+You can keep receiving the rental income right up to the day of completion and the new landlord will receive rental income from the first day of property ownership.

 What are the downsides of selling a house with tenants?